-"Everything was very commission-based," says Adam Reinardy, who worked in a Comcast call center in Minnesota until 2008.
+"Everything was very commission-based," according to Adam Reinardy, who worked in a Comcast call center in Minnesota until 2008.
 "You lost commission if you gave deals.
 If you retained a customer without giving them any sort of deal, you got commission on it."

 So the person you talk to may try to persuade you with something other than a price break.
 The representative might claim that they have rules against giving customers back-to-back discounts, or claim that giving too many discounts to one customer would be unfair to other customers.
 But if you hold out, their tune is likely to change.

-"Being super firm but not angry about it and just continuing to toe the line until eventually they break is the way to do it," Reinardy says.
+"Being super firm but not angry about it and just continuing to toe the line until eventually they break is the way to do it," Reinardy told me in May.
 "They will try to avoid giving you a deal as much as possible until they realize nothing else is going to work."

 Know exactly what you want

-When I called for a discount, my Comcast representative asked if I was having trouble with video streaming.
+After talking to these experts, I put their advice to the test.
+When I called Comcast, a representative asked if I was having trouble with video streaming.
 When I said I was, he offered to give me a free upgrade to Comcast's "Blast" tier instead of a discount.
 When I still wasn't satisfied, he offered me a $10 discount, and then a $15 one.
 I accepted that deal.